Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Introduction

 Our approach relies heavily upon the comparison principle.
-Therefore it might be appropriate for cooperative systems of arbitrary size with couplings more sophisticated than the Lotka\textendash Volterra one considered in Iida\textendash Lui\textendash Ninomiya \cite{Iida_Lui_Ninomiya}.
-Let us point out right now that a fully coupled cooperative system, namely a cooperative system where the positivity of any one component implies the positivity of all the others, cannot admit propagating terrace solutions.
+Therefore it might be appropriate for some cooperative systems of arbitrary size (let us recall however that a fully coupled cooperative system, namely a cooperative system where the positivity of any one component implies the positivity of all the others, necessarily has a single spreading speed).
 Unfortunately, our approach cannot be adapted to settings devoid of comparison principle.

 Finally, let us point out that our forthcoming results would still hold true if $u\left(1-u\right)$ and $rv\left(1-v\right)$ were replaced by more general KPP reaction terms.
 In order to ease the reading, however, we focus on the traditional logistic form.